Wi-Fi connections are subject to interference when a USB 3.0 device is connected

 A USB 3.0 device interferes with the Wi-Fi connections from the FRITZ!WLAN Stick to the wireless router.
 This significantly reduces the range of the Wi-Fi connections.

 1 USB 3.0 device is interfering with the Wi-Fi connection

 USB 3.0 devices with insufficient shielding can interfere with the radio connections of devices located very close to the USB 3.0 device or its USB 3.0 cable.
 Normally, such interference occurs only rarely, and usually only during data transmission via USB and with poorly insulated USB 3.0 cables that act like antennas and amplify the radiation of the USB 3.0 device.

 The range, data throughput, and quality of radio connections is reduced by the radiation from such USB 3.0 devices.
 This affects Wi-Fi connections in the 2.4 GHz frequency band, but does not affect the 5 GHz frequency band.

 This effect applies to all wireless and DECT devices.

-There are several ways to reduce the radiation affecting the FRITZ!Box.
+There are several ways to reduce the radiation affecting the wireless router or FRITZ!WLAN Stick.
 Start with the step that is easiest for you to implement:

-- Increase the distance between the USB 3.0 device and the FRITZ!Box.
-If possible, do not connect the device directly to the FRITZ!Box; use a USB 3.0 extension cable instead.
+- Increase the distance between the USB 3.0 device and the wireless router or FRITZ!WLAN Stick.
+If possible, do not connect the device directly; instead, use a USB 3.0 extension cable to connect it.